 - Prof. Dr. Gina Fintineru and Gabriele Mack (University of Agronomic Sciences and Veterinary Medicine, USAMV Bucharest and Agroscope, Switzerland): “Did rural development payments improve quality of life in rural areas?
 Methods & Results”

-The 110 participants were then released into the following 5 scientific sessions and workshops:
+The 110 participants then had the opportunity to participate in the following scientific sessions and workshops:

 - Session I: “Modern agriculture and rural development (including landscape planning)”

 - Session II: “Renewable resources – possibilities and constraints (including forests and biotechnology)”